+O.CREDENTIAL_PROTECTION

-O.CREDENTIAL_PROTECTION Authentication credentials shall be protected like the information to which they provide access during creation, use, and handling.
+Authentication credentials shall be protected from unauthorized access during creation, use, and handling.

+O.DATA_CHANGES_DETECTED

-O.DATA_CHANGES_DETECTED Unauthorized changes to data in the information system are detected and reported.
+Unauthorized changes to data in the information system are detected and reported.

+O.DETECT_HOST_BASIC

-O.DETECT_HOST_BASIC The information system environment, i.e., on-line, must provide the ability to detect low level, i.e., using methods readily available on the Internet to attack known vulnerabilities, attacks and the results of such attacks (e.g., corrupted system state), including measures to detect and respond to unauthorized attempts to penetrate or deny use.
+The information system environment, i.e., on-line, must provide the ability to detect low level, i.e., using methods readily available on the Internet to attack known vulnerabilities, attacks and the results of such attacks (e.g., corrupted system state), including measures to detect and respond to unauthorized attempts to penetrate or deny use.

+O.ENTRY TOE

-O.ENTRY_TOEThe information system must prevent logical entry to the information system using unsophisticated, technical methods, by persons without authority for such access.
+The information system must prevent logical entry to the information system using unsophisticated, technical methods, by persons without authority for such access.